sookts/WNM499_Midterm/README.md

 # This is my project

-This is my markdown description
+This is my markdown description, it's pretty good.

+It is mine, although there are many like it, this one is mine.